 • Clothing for parents and child, hats, sunscreen, rain coat, warm jacket as per the seasonal requirements.

-• Special toy or security item labeled with your child's name.
+• Special toy or security item labelled with your child's name

 • There are hydronic heaters in the room; however you may bring an extra blanket /doona if required.

 • Contact details (phone numbers, email addresses) for other professionals involved with your family e.g. GP, Paediatrician, Maternal Child Health Nurse

 We encourage and welcome both parents to participate in the QEC program.
 If you are parenting alone, you are welcome to bring a support person.

 What if my partner has to work?

 Partners unable to stay for the five day program are encouraged and welcome to attend at any time and stay overnight when possible.
 This enables partners to participate in education groups and learn and practice parenting strategies together.